 - generation of reports (public list of registered devices; availability of other reports depends on the user level),

 - GoO bulletin-board style exchange.

 Users may register as “producers” or “traders”.
-The Registry is currently available in the Slovenian language version only.
+The Registry is currently available on the following link.